garyfleming/product-engineering/estimates.md

 Opinions expressed in this talk are my own, and not representative of my employer's views.

 ^ While you ponder that here's the a small disclaimer.
 Much of the experience this talk is based on happened before I started with my current employer.

 ---

+# Why Do We Estimate?

+^ Lots of reasons.

+---

+# Why do we really estimate?

+TODO

+---

+# What do we do with our estimates?

+TODO

+---